-If you’re a marketer, there’s a good chance you’re familiar with the tried and tested method of creating content in pdf form and putting it behind a lead generation form.
+If you’re a marketer, there’s a good chance you’re familiar with the tried and tested method of creating interactive content in pdf form and putting it behind a lead generation form.
 This has been a staple of B2B marketing for some time and is set to remain so, for now at least.

 Innovations continue to change the way we work and it’s interesting to see what the future has in store for us.
 Let’s see what a departure from the traditional model may look like as we develop alternative models of sharing content and generating leads.